rahulponraj/csv_pdf_tool/README.md

 it is not accessible.
 The reason for this I checked the pdf which has been converting base64 code encoding and decoding.
 The encoded pdf format is wrong I checked the base64 code in online compilers it shows it's not a valid code.
 6. The overall project walkthrough is -- after uploading the files, it will be in the uploads directory, and after generating the new updated pdf will also be there in the same.
 The sample files are there in the uploads directory PLEASE CHECK.
+In case of error saving files please delete files in the uploads directory or use new filename.

 <----------------------------------->